-To keep your teeth healthy and your mouth relatively free of bacteria, you need to receive regular cleanings from DR. MARCELA ORTEGA / DR. CRISTINA IONESCU.
-If DR. MARCELA ORTEGA / DR. CRISTINA IONESCU finds any sign of gum disease during a checkup, you will need more than just the surface of your teeth cleaned.
+To keep your teeth healthy and your mouth relatively free of bacteria, you need to receive regular cleanings from Dr. Robin Kutner and Dr. Marcela Ortega.
+If Dr. Robin Kutner and Dr. Marcela Ortega finds any sign of gum disease during a checkup, you will need more than just the surface of your teeth cleaned.
 A deep cleaning below the gum line is called scaling and can prevent serious issues.

 Plaque and tartar naturally builds up on your teeth, but it is impossible to remove with a toothbrush.
 To keep it in check, your body fights the bacteria in your mouth.
 However, at a certain point, it becomes too much to handle.
 Only a dentist with special tools can remove the tartar.
 With regular cleanings, you can avoid gum disease, which left alone could lead to tooth loss and other problems, including conditions unrelated to the mouth.